 The Mountains in Uganda

-Most famous are the Rwenzoris, a mountain range situated on the border between Uganda and the Democratic Republic of Congo (DRC).
+Among the most famous mountain ranges in Uganda are the Rwenzoris, which are situated along the border between Uganda and the Democratic Republic of Congo (DRC).

-The other mountains that attract tourists include; Mount Elgon; an extinct shield volcano situated on the border of Uganda and Kenya, Mount Morungole found in Kidepo Valley National Park close to Uganda’s border with Sudan, Mountain Gahinga, Mount Sabyinyo, Mount Kadam, and Mountain Muhabura.
+In addition to the Rwenzoris, several other mountains continue to attract tourists.
+Among them is Mount Elgon, an extinct shield volcano situated along the Uganda-Kenya border.
+Similarly, Mount Morungole, located in Kidepo Valley National Park near Uganda’s border with Sudan, is frequently visited by adventure seekers.
+Other notable mountains include Mountain Gahinga, Mount Sabyinyo, Mount Kadam, and Mountain Muhabura, all of which offer unique hiking and sightseeing experiences.

 Lakes in Uganda